craftcms/docs/docs/commerce/3.x/custom-order-statuses.md

 ## Line item statuses

 Line item statuses are not the same as order statuses: they cannot trigger emails and are only for internal management of the order.

+When creating a line item status you can choose which status, if required, is applied by default using the default line item status checkbox.
+This default status is applied when an order is completed.

-Line items do not get a status by default, and can have a `null` or “None” status.
+Otherwise, line items do not get a status by default, and can have a `null` or “None” status.